MarkDYabut/Sourcing-from-Netlify-CMS/content/blog-posts/its-not-the-weight-that-weighs-you-down.md

 ---
 It's how you carry it.

-* we all have a weight on our back
+We all have a weight on our back.

-* we all have our privileges, but you don't ever know what's going on psychologically
+We all have our privileges, but you don't ever know what's going on psychologically.

-* normalize, because it's all part of the human experience
+Normalize, because it's all part of the human experience.
-* embrace vulnerability

-  * it allows for the most growth
+Embrace vulnerability it allows for the most growth.

-* it's unfortunate that we don't know what going on in others
+It's unfortunate that we don't know what going on in others.

-* our vulnerability is our signal; just like a baby's cry
+Our vulnerability is our signal; just like a baby's cry.

-* if we do not expose our vulnerabilities we cannot grow past them
+If we do not expose our vulnerabilities we cannot grow past them.

-* hiding from emotions, pretending to be strong; is not strength
+Hiding from emotions, pretending to be strong; is not strength.

-* we gain strength by exposing our vulnerabilities and overcoming them
+We gain strength by exposing our vulnerabilities and overcoming them.